The Philippine Embassy in Berlin

 • Holders of Hong Kong Special Administrative Region or Macau SAR passports (stay period not exceeding fourteen (14) days)

-• Former Filipino citizen with balikbayan privilege under Republic Act No. 9174 or a spouse/child of a balikbayan travelling with them
+• Former Filipino citizens with balikbayan privilege under Republic Act No. 9174 or a spouse/child of a balikbayan travelling with them

 If you are a German passport-holder and wish to travel to the Philippines for tourism/business, you are eligible for the visa-free privilege provided that your stay in the Philippines does not exceed thirty (30) days.